tasxatzial/search-engine-trec-fair-ranking-19/README.md

 635 queries from a judgements file were used for the evaluation of the engine.

-The average of the average precision scores is between 70.03 and 71.69.
-The average of the nDCG scores is between 80.46 and 81.8.
+* The average of the average precision scores is between 70.03 and 71.69.
+* The average of the nDCG scores is between 80.46 and 81.8.
+* Average search times for 1M documents was between 0.5s and 0.84s (single thread).

 These numbers depend on the search parameters (retrieval model/query expansion/pagerank).

-Average search times (single thread) for 1M documents appear to be between 0.5s and 0.84s, again depending on the search parameters.

 ## Results